-We began recognizing compensation expense using a fair-value based method for costs related to share based payments including stock options on January 1, 2006.
+We recognize compensation expense using a fair-value based method for costs related to share based payments including stock options.
 Measurement of such compensation expense requires significant estimation and assumptions; however we believe that the Black Scholes option pricing model we use for calculating the fair value of our stock based compensation plans provides a reasonable measurement methodology using a framework that is widely adopted.

-As of December 31, 2008, we had a stock option plan and an employee stock purchase plan which qualified as stock based compensation plans.
-On February 9, 2009, the Company terminated the employee stock purchase plan and deregistered the unsold and unissued shares remaining in the plan.
-During the years ended December 31, 2008, 2007, and 2006, we recorded \$771,560, \$742,344 and \$682,068 of stock based compensation expense, respectively.
+As of December 31, 2009, we had a stock incentive plan which qualified as a stock based compensation plan.
+During the years ended December 31, 2009, 2008, and 2007, we recorded approximately \$661,000, \$772,000, and \$742,000 of stock based compensation expense, respectively.
 We typically grant stock options to our management group on an annual basis, or when new members of the management group begin their employment.
 We grant stock options to members of our board of directors in conjunction with our annual shareholders meeting, or as new members are added on a pro rata basis based on the time elapsed since our annual shareholders' meeting.
 We expect to continue this practice for the foreseeable future; however, we may adjust the size of the annual grant.
-As of December 31, 2008, total future compensation cost related to non-vested awards not yet recognized was \$1,192,503 net of estimated forfeitures, with a weighted average expense recognition period of 2.5 years.
+As of December 31, 2009, total future compensation cost related to non-vested awards not yet recognized was \$913,492 net of estimated forfeitures, with a weighted average expense recognition period of 1.95 years.
 Future compensation expense recognition for new option grants will vary depending on the timing and size of new awards granted, changes in the market price or volatility of our common stock, changes in risk-free interest rates, or if actual forfeitures vary significantly from our estimates.